NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-win.md

         ```

         For example: `PATH=...;...;C:\Program Files (x86)\Android\android-sdk\tools;C:\Program Files (x86)\Android\android-sdk\platform-tools`
+    1. If not present, create the following environment variable from a command-prompt, started as an administrator.

+        ```
+        SETX JAVA_HOME "Path to the Android SDK install folder" /M
+        ```

+        For example: `SETX ANDROID_HOME C:\Program Files (x86)\Android\android-sdk /M`
     1. Restart the command prompt.
 1. Install the required Android SDKs and the Android Support Repository.